whitebe4st/KrathongScanPython/README_EXECUTABLE.md

 - **Import from Picture**: Browse and process image files
 - **Use Webcam**: Real-time scanning with paper detection
 - **Auto Directory Mode**: Monitor folder for new images
+- **Output Directory Selection**: Choose where to save processed images

+### Output Directory Management

+- **Custom Output Location**: Choose where to save processed images
+- **Directory Selection**: Use "📁 Select Directory" to browse folders
+- **Reset to Default**: Use "🔄 Reset to Default" to return to default location
+- **Universal Setting**: Applies to both import and webcam modes

 ### Enhanced Mask Adjustment